nKeee/nKes-Runelite-Plugins/README.md

 - Works with multiple marked tiles at the same time

 ## Inventory Tags
--Fully working, supports any amount of items, etc.
+- Fully working, supports any amount of items, etc.

 ## Inventory Notifier
--Displays a pink (FF00EE) box when your inventory is full
+- Displays a pink (FF00EE) box when your inventory is full

 ## Fishing Plugin
--Works with all fish, all customization options working.
+- Works with all fish, all customization options working.

+## Blackjacking
+- Swaps leftclick entry dynamically, allowing for one click blackjacking.
+- Optional antiban to make you occasionally miss a pickpocket.

 ## TBD
 - Learn how to code